 Due to the slowed spread of the virus in Germany, the Fritz Haber Institute of the Max Planck Society has partly re-instated its office hours, while continuing appropriate safety measures.

 About the current operation of the institute

-If possible, please contact us by email and refrain from telephone inquiries.
-All internal and external inquiries will be processed, but there may be considerable delays.
+If possible, please contact us by email and refrain from telephone inquiries as our offices are still not fully staffed.
+All internal and external inquiries will be processed, but there may be some minor delays.
 We ask for your understanding.

-Visits by guests scheduled to take place up until Easter must be cancelled.
-If you are planning to visit the FHI in the near future as a guest researcher or scholarship holder, please talk to your contact person at the Institute as soon as possible to discuss the cancellation and, if possible, the postponement of your stay.
+Visits by guest researchers may take place if coordinated with the Institute.
+If you are planning to visit the FHI in the near future as a guest researcher or scholarship holder, please talk to your contact person at the Institute.

 Companies and contractors

 If you need clarification about the next steps of your assignment, talk to the responsible site managers.
 Should they be unavailable, you can contact Sebastian Malotke at 030 / 8413 3445 or Frank Päch at 030 / 8413 3448 (7-12 am).

 We accept deliveries as usual.
 Should you have any questions, please contact Martin Schmidt: 030 / 8413 3138 (9-11 am).